masezou/k8s-study-vanilla/README.md

 ./0-minio.sh ; ./1-tools.sh ; ./2-buildk8s-lnx.sh ; ./3-configk8s.sh ; ./4-dns.sh ; ./5-csi-storage.sh
 ```

-If your environment is vSphere with vCenter 6.7U3 above.
+Then if your Ubuntu VM is on vSphere with vCenter 6.7U3 above.
 ```bash
 ./6-csi-vsphere.sh
 ```